ahandsomeChineseboy/inet/tutorials/queueing/doc/RequestResponse.rst

 based communication.

-Request packets are produced periodically and randomly by an active packet source (ActivePacketSource) in the client.
+Request packets are produced periodically and randomly by an active packet source (:ned:`ActivePacketSource`) in the client.
 The generated requests fall into one of two categories based on the data they contain.

-The server processes requests in order, one by one, using a compound consumer (RequestConsumer).
+The server processes requests in order, one by one, using a compound consumer (:ned:`RequestConsumer`).
 Each request is first classified based on the data it contains, and then a certain number of tokens are generated as the request is consumed.

-The tokens are added to a response server in a compound producer (ResponseProducer).
+The tokens are added to a response server in a compound producer (:ned:`ResponseProducer`).
 The response producer generates different traffic randomly over a period of time for each kind of request.

-The client consumes the response packets by a passive packet sink (PassivePacketSink).
+The client consumes the response packets by a passive packet sink (:ned:`PassivePacketSink`).

 .. figure:: media/ResponseProducer.png
    :width: 70%